 My passion for quality patient care in Ontario began in 1992 with my work as a registered nurse caring for elderly patients with complex needs at Queensway General Hospital, in Toronto’s west end.

 As my career evolved, I moved to Trillium Health Centre (now Trillium Health Partners) in 1998, where I held several senior level positions, from Director, Medical Health Systems, to Vice President, People, Corporate and Clinical Support Services.
 At Trillium, I applied a new leadership philosophy and accountability framework to initiate customer service models that improved patients’ experience and outcomes.
 I was also honoured to lead the implementation of the University of Toronto’s Mississauga Medical Academy and the Shared Service West Organization transformation, on behalf of four organizations.

-In my most recent tenure as Chief Executive Officer of the Mississauga Halton Community Care Access Centre (CCAC) and Vice Chair of the Ontario Association of Community Care Access Centres (OACCAC) Board of Directors, I collaborated with multiple partners to help drive our system’s transformation to integrated, patient-centred care.
+In my previous tenure as Chief Executive Officer of the Mississauga Halton Community Care Access Centre (CCAC) and Vice Chair of the Ontario Association of Community Care Access Centres (OACCAC) Board of Directors, I collaborated with multiple partners to help drive our system’s transformation to integrated, patient-centred care.

 I was inspired by the initiatives our interconnected teams implemented to improve our patients’ experience and outcomes.
 These initiatives ranged from a primary care advisor model that achieved a 76 per cent engagement rate with primary care providers across the region to our seamless transitions hospital partnership that reduced the number of patients returning to hospital within 30-days after discharge by 52 per cent.

 Delivering home and community care every day gave us a front-line advantage.
 It showed us what works and what is vital to our health care system.
 These experiences opened my eyes to our system’s potential.